LUSH – Let Us Share the Harvest

-The idea to create the organization was conceived in 1999 when a small group led by Jean Dugal identified poverty and food security as issues in the Comox Valley needing to be addressed.
-Sheila Gridlestone is credited with taking the lead on what is now known as the Fruit Tree Program.
+The idea behind LUSH Valley was conceived in 1999 when a group led by Jean Dugal identified poverty and food security as issues that needed to be addressed in the Comox Valley.
+Sheila Gridlestone took the lead on what is now known as the Fruit Tree program.

-- Fruit Tree & Farm Gleaning: Utilizing volunteers to help us ‘Share the Harvest’ and ensure that good food doesn’t go to waste
+- Fruit Tree & Farm Gleaning: Utilizing teams of volunteers to help ‘Share the Harvest’ and reduce food waste

-- Urban Agriculture: Mentoring people to learn to grow their own food and enrich community
+- Urban Agriculture: Enriching community and supporting individuals to grow their own food

 - Healthy Foods Programs: Teaching people of all ages to cook healthy meals and appreciate local food

-- Food Share: Hot Meals and Good Food Box programs serving those with food insecurity
+- Food Share: Distributing Hot Meals and Good Food Boxes to members of our community experiencing food insecurity

-- Comox Valley Food Policy Council: Working with local stakeholders to ensure a food secure future for all
+- Comox Valley Food Policy Council: Working with various stakeholders to grow our local food economy

 For over 20 years, LUSH Valley has been a catalyst for food-related projects and an advocate for community food security.
 The organization is devoted to helping the Comox Valley community gain food-systems tools, engage in just and resilient local food systems, and receive equitable access to nourishing food.